Our values define who we are as an organisation and what makes us distinctive. We believe in acting with courageous

 Connected to customers, communities, regulators and each other

 Building connections, being aware of external issues, collaborating across boundaries

 Caring about individuals and their progress, showing respect, being supportive and responsive

 Video: HSBC staff around the world explain what they enjoy about working for the bank.

 Our values reflect the best aspects of our 150-year heritage.
 They are critical to fulfilling our purpose of helping businesses to thrive, economies to prosper and people to realise their ambitions.

-We employ more than a quarter of a million people, and provide opportunities for professional development and personal growth.
-Our people represent more than 150 nationalities and reflect our diversity and reach.
+We employ more than 225,000 people, and provide opportunities for professional development and personal growth.
+Our people speak 144 different languages in total, reflecting our diversity and reach.
 We value diversity as essential to who we are and our ability to fulfil our purpose.

 We want to recognise and reward people for doing the right thing.
 Every employee’s conduct during the year is taken into account during their performance appraisal.
 We also encourage employees to recognise the efforts of colleagues whose behaviour and actions exemplify our values.

 We want everyone at HSBC to use their own judgement and make decisions for the right reasons.
 Sometimes, the best course of action is unclear, but we hope by focusing on the interests of our customers and the communities we serve, we will also do what is right for HSBC.
 In 2016, we published a Charter setting out some guiding principles to help everyone across the organisation understand and evaluate the possible implications of the decisions that they take.